lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/mdanalysis/mdanalysis-tutorial.rst

 .. container:: justify

-    Finally, let us store both mean length of bonds and total number of bond in lists.
+    Finally, let us store both the mean length of the bonds and the total number of bonds in lists.

 .. code-block:: python